fbpx

 To gift tech or not to gift tech?
 That is not the question.

-Given this context I have an urge to generate my own list designed to overcorrect for this trend.
+Given this context I have an urge to generate my own list designed to overcorrect for the rapid expansion of my kids’ digital worlds.
 So far I am considering the following items: sunshine, rocks, and trees.

 For what purpose?

-For example, we might think hard before gifting a ten year old a phone with access to Instagram just because a lot of other kids have one.
-Or if our teen is already struggling to engage with life off a screen, this might not be the time to introduce another online magnet for their attention.
+For example, we might think carefully before giving a ten-year-old a phone with access to Instagram simply because many other kids have one.
+Similarly, if a teen is already struggling to engage with life offline, it may not be the best time to introduce another online distraction that demands their attention.

 Some families draw a hard line against gifting phones, games, and devices for any occasion based on budgets or values.
 But for the many families planning on tech gifts for any reason, consider their purpose for your family and your kids.
 Then wrap it up with the key ingredients for digital wellbeing.